NabilaAurora/urban-transport-analysis/README.md

 ## Urban Transport Pattern Analysis (Beijing)
-📌 Project Overview
+## 📌 Project Overview

 This project analyzes urban bus transport patterns in Beijing to understand how the system operates in terms of route structure, service duration, and overall activity.

+Rather than a one-time analysis, this project is designed as a **multi-phase exploration**, where each phase improves the model, refines assumptions, and deepens understanding of the data.

-## Goals
+## 🎯 Goals

-- Analyze transport density
+- Analyze transport density and route structure
-- Understand route structures
-- Identify mobility patterns
+- Understand operating patterns of urban transport systems
+- Explore relationships between route characteristics and service behavior
+- Continuously refine assumptions and improve analytical models
-- Build a data-driven understanding of urban transport systems
+- Build a deeper, data-driven understanding through iterative analysis

 ## Project Roadmap
 Phase 1 — Baseline Analysis (current)